firesim/firesim/CONTRIBUTING.md

 - Chipyard submodules Firesim at `sims/firesim`

 *This only applies to circumstances in which you are making changes to both Chipyard and Firesim.*
-Joint modifications to Chipyard and FireSim sources will require additional commit in at least one of the two repositorys.
+Joint modifications to Chipyard and FireSim sources will require additional commit in at least one of the two repositories.
 Our recommend procedure is as follows.
 Commits are labeled <COMMIT_NAME>(<SUBMODULE_COMMIT_NAME>).

 ```
 Firesim:dev  ->  A(I) -> ... ->        ?(?)
 E(L) Fast-forward (5)